obfuscator : Java Glossary

 6. Consider adding snitching code so that if some tampering is detected, you hear about it.
 You don’t want to flag all your anti-tamper devices so blatantly.

 7. Issue frequent updates, preferably with automatic install.
-If you are Machiavellian, add a early-death gene that triggers if a new update does not arrive in time.
+If you are Machiavellian, add an early-death gene that triggers if a new update does not arrive in time.
 The poor pirate has to start over with each new release.
 This technique is also useful for encouraging deadbeat customers to pay their bills for custom coding.
 A variant is to automatically change the password 60 days after the install.
 If the customer has paid, you tell him the new password.

 8. If a standalone program needs to check in with Mom once a month for any reason, that will tend to scare off pirates.

 9. Use an AOT optimising native code compiler, perhaps in conjunction with an obfuscator.
 Native code is much harder to decompile than Java bytes codes.
+If you are serious about obfuscation, this is the only way to fly.

 10. Check out on the hacker sites which obfuscation techniques they most dread.